crownlessking/web-ui/README.md

 };
 ```

-The _login page_ is currently empty let's use it to display a form that users can use to login.
+The _login page_ is currently empty let's use it to display a form that can be used to login.

 ### Page `content` property